zavolanlab/TECtool/README.md

 **TECtool uses genome sequence, annotation and RNA-seq data.
 Therefore, ~10 GB of disk space are needed for installation and testing.**

 TECtool as of version 0.2 is written in Python 3.
-Current instructions are written for Python 3 (>=3.4) ONLY.
+Current instructions are written for Python 3 ONLY (>=3.4 should work, but extensively tested with Python 3.6).
 Installation with Python 2 will not work.
 The recommended way to install TECtool is via the conda package manager, because it can install non Python dependencies (for example bedtools).

 If you do not want to use conda to install TECtool, other options are described below.